DevOpsSankarVG/tricase/README.md

 - Uninstall the docker, older versions of Docker went by the names of docker or docker-engine.
 Uninstall any such older versions before attempting to install a new version, along with associated dependencies.

 -Yum remove docker*

-<h3>docker-ce repository set up for centos</h3>
+<h3>Container run time configuration</h3>

+We are using containerd as the CRI

 -yum install -y yum-utils

 -yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo

-<h3>We are using containerd as the CRI</h3>

--yum install -y docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
+-yum install -y containerd.io

--systemctl start docker

--systemctl enable docker

 -systemctl start containerd

 -systemctl enable containerd

-<h3>Comment the option  “disabled plugins “ CRI in the containerd configuration file so that the CRI  pluging is enabled , if its in disabled state there will be error reports while initializing the pods</h3>
+Comment the option  “disabled plugins “  and other information in provided in the containerd configuration file so that the CRI  pluging is enabled , if its in disabled state there will be error reports while initializing the pods
 -vi  /etc/containerd/config.toml
 -#disabled_plugins = ["cri"]